lucasrosa/dds/README.md

 - The domain will be compared to a list of keywords
 - The input is a domain name
-- Natural language matching (bahía == bahia)
+- Natural language must be matched (vísa == visa)
-- The score is 100 if the domain matches a keyword exactly and the keyword is a brand name
+- The score is 100 if part of the domain that matches a keyword exactly and the keyword is a brand name
-- The score is 90 if the domain matches a keyword exactly and the keyword is a word from the dictionary
+- The score is 90 if part of the domain matches a keyword exactly and the keyword is a common word
-- The score is 80 if the domain matches a keyword by changing/adding/deleting some letters and the keyword is a brand name
+- The score is 80 if part of the domain is similar and the keyword is a brand name
-- The score is 70 if the domain matches a keyword by changing/adding/deleting some letters and the keyword is a word from the dictionary
+- The score is 70 if part of the domain is similar and the keyword is a common word
 - The score is 50 if the domain contains numbers
 - The score is 0 if the domain is not in any of the categories listed above